You Searched For: Zinc

 Supplier: Bioss

 Description: Zinc-finger proteins contain DNA-binding domains and have a wide variety of functions, most of which encompass some form of transcriptional activation or repression.
 The majority of Zinc-finger proteins contain a Krüppel-type DNA binding domain and a KRAB domain, which is thought to interact with KAP1, thereby recruiting histone modifying proteins.
-Zinc finger protein 568 (ZNF568) is a 644 amino acid member of the Krüppel C2H2-type Zinc-finger protein family.
-Localized to the nucleus, ZNF568 contains fifteen C2H2-type Zinc fingers and one KRAB domain through which it is thought to be involved in DNA-binding and transcriptional regulation.
-Two isoforms of ZNF568 exist as a result of alternative splicing events.
+Zinc finger and BTB domain-containing protein 48 (ZBTB48), also known as Kruppel-related Zinc finger protein 3 or HKR3, is a 688 amino acid member of the Krüppel C2H2-type Zinc-finger protein family.
+Localized to the nucleus, ZBTB48 is expressed in the adrenal gland and neuroblastoma cell lines.
+ZBTB48 contains a BTB domain, also known as a POZ domain, which inhibits DNA binding and mediates homotypic and heterotypic dimerization.
+Characteristics of the BTB domain suggest that ZBTB48 functions as a transcription regulator.

 UOM: 1 * 100 µl